Schedules from previous years |

 A: Occasionally I am confronted with an instrument that I cannot

-viably improve with the available resources and time in the field.
+viably improve with the available resources and timeframe in the field.
 I trust,

 however, that you can rely on my assessment of the best course of action.
 This